anuket-project/anuket-specifications/doc/ref_arch/README.md

 We need to distinguish between architectural principles and architectural requirements elaborated later in this document.
 The principles are here to guide our architectural thinking, while requirements should be understood as a check list used to gauge a level of compliance of a NFVI implementation to the CNTT reference architecture.

-1. **Open source preference:** To ensure that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.
+1. **Open source preference:** To ensure, by building on technology available in open source projects, that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.

 1. **Open APIs:** To enable interoperability and component substitution, and minimize integration efforts.